NBA Ballers

-Gameplay
+Game

 The game also maintains the "player on fire" feature that is in many sports games published by Midway.

 While most matches are one-on-one, it is also possible to have an extra player, where three players in total play individually against each other.
-The matches are two minutes long and the winner is the best of three rounds.
+The matches are two minutes long, and the winner is the best of three rounds.
 A round is won when a player scores 11 points, and the winner must win by at least two points.
 If time runs out, the player with the most points will be declared the winner of that round.
-As the player pulls off style moves, they earn points that fills the jackpot bar at the top left of the screen.
+As the player pulls off style moves, they earn points that fill the jackpot bar at the top left of the screen.
 When a player scores, they earn the accumulated jackpot.

 Juice Meter

-The meter fills up like a fuel gauge and it is used at the turbo boost meter.
+The meter fills up like a fuel gauge, and it is used at the turbo boost meter.
 It is the player's energy.

 House Meter

 The meter fills up by pulling off style moves and scoring points.
 The meter is filled until the word "HOUSE" is spelled.
-When fully charged, the player can "Bring Down the House" by holding all shoulder buttons and throwing an alley-oop to themselves which tears down the rim and ends the match.
+When fully charged, the player can "Bring Down the House" by holding all shoulder buttons and throwing an alley-oop to themselves, which tears down the rim and ends the match.